eyyuf/CSEC_DATA_SCIENCE/README.md

 ## Level 2: Find the Largest Number in a List

 • Description: Finds the largest number from a list of numbers provided by the user
 • Implementation: Prompts the user to enter numbers separated by spaces.
-Uses a normal for loop to convert each input to a float and stores it in a list.
+Uses a normal for loop to convert each input to a integer and stores it in a list.
 Iterates through the list to find the largest number
 • Example:

 Input: 10 25 7 30